Which comparative expressions are academic?

 “The indigenous population is now far less widespread than it used to be.”

-Having dealt with comparatives in some detail, Lessons 4 and 5 next deal with these same concepts and expressions but for superlative constructions.
+Having dealt with comparatives in some detail, Chapters 4 and 5 next deal with these same concepts and expressions but for superlative constructions.